huxor/huxor.github.io/cv.md

 PhD Artificial Intelligence <br>
 Jan '90 - Apr '94 <br>
 Self-directed research into the notion that knowledge-based AI is an extension to ``writing".
-Prototype system implemented in SmallTalk language.
+Prototype system implemented in the SmallTalk language.

 ---